Luca-0104/ProductRankingWebsite/README.md

 1. Some initial product data are made up (just for show) and there are also the mechanism of auto inserting these data into our database.

+## Functions implemented in milestone 2
+1. Users can view products in different categories, by the pulldown bar in the nav. bar(under "categories").
+2. Users can check their own profiles and  the profiles of the retailer of each product (with frontend).
+3. Users can edit their profiles, includes change avatar.
+4. Users can view the shopping cart by the pulldown bar in the nav. bar(under "Profile").
+5. Users can add products to the cart in the detail page of a product.
+6. Users can purchase products in the cart, with the total cost.
+7. Users can see their avatar on the nav. bar, which is also the button to profile page.
+8. Users can view the shopping history by the pulldown bar in the nav. bar(under ).
+9. Users can change the theme(in dark or light), by the pulldown bar on the nav. bar(under "Theme").
+10.